ankitchadha/CloudFormation-Project/README.md

 # CloudFormation-Project
 Please use this template to create the topology that we discussed during our call.
 This includes separate subnets for each department, and corresponding L4 firewalling (Security Groups) built in.
-The template also includes a public subnet, in case you'd like to SSH to the instance.
-The best practice would be to use this public instance to SSH into private instances.
+The template also includes a public instance (bastion host).
+The best practice is to use the bastion host to SSH into private instances.
+You'll need to modify the SG's accordingly.

 Please reach out offline for a demo and how to use it with your AWS account.